-Dare to dream to stand at 5364 meters above sea level at the base camp of Mt.
+Dare to dream of standing at 5364 meters above sea level at the base camp of Mt.
 Everest.
-Though spring and autumn are the best time to be there, we can do this Everest base camp trek in December as well.
-December is the starting of the winter season, actually one the best time to do this base camp trek as the winter offers the crystal-clear blue sky and relatively fewer trekkers on the route, which means no need to worry about the popular season trekkers crowd.
-Though it gets colder at night and morning and evening the daytime is a pretty cool temperature to hike from one place to the next.
+Though spring and autumn are the best time to be there, we can also do this Everest base camp trek in December.
+December is the start of the winter season, the best time to do this base camp trek as the Winter offers crystal-clear blue sky and relatively fewer trekkers on the route, which means no need to worry about the popular season trekkers crowd.
+Though it gets colder at night and morning and evening, the daytime is a pretty cool temperature to hike from one place to the next.
 Celebrating Christmas and New Year on the mountain next to Mt.
 Everest could be an extraordinary way to celebrate the festival and welcome the new year.
 Here below are some tips to prepare for the Everest base camp trek in Winter

 Table of Contents

 Some Tips on Everest Base Camp Trek in December

 The month of December is the starting month of the winter season in the Himalayas; thus, having the appropriate gear is a must to complete the journey to the Everest base camp.
 We recommend having a suitable sleeping bag and down jacket which can bear -15 degrees.
 Well-insulated trekking boots, Woolen cap, mitten gloves, thermal under gear, Wind stopper pants, and jackets.
 Trekking trousers, sun cream, and sunglass are most on this winter trekking to the Everest base camp.

 At the base camp of Everest, there are many teahouses with various facilities.
 Typically all teahouse has a cozy dining hall and twin-bedded room to stay in.
 Don’t accept any heating or warmer room while on the trek.
 Usually, the dining room gets heated in the evening time.
 Due to the temperature below zero degrees, expect frozen water and some snow on trails while on the December hike to the base camp.

 Can we do the Everest base camp trek in December?